About

 Our mission is to showcase and teach climate-resilient agriculture while increasing food access and access to herbalism for low-income, low-access communities.

-• Increasing Food Access & Access to Herbalism: Through the support of individual donors and institutional grants, we donate 100% of our produce to food pantries, mutual aid groups, and herbal clinics, which in 2023 amounted to over $43,500 worth of produce distributed to 12 partner organizations.
+• Increasing Food Access & Access to Herbalism: Through the support of individual donors and institutional grants, we donate 100% of our produce to food pantries, mutual aid groups, and herbal clinics, which in 2024 amounted to over $120,000 worth of produce donated.
 By increasing the amount of fresh fruits, veggies, and culinary and medicinal herbs available for low-income, low-access communities, we both improve health and nutrition for communities in need and reduce family food budgets, freeing up family funds for other needs.

 What is a community farm?